djradon/public-notes/t.cs.data.temporality.transaction-time.md

 ---
 id: GBSREzbRJ0CHXZhKz4NAl
 title: Transaction Time
-desc: 'when the data entered the database'
+desc: when the data entered the database
 updated: 1638192886561
 created: 1638163352138
 ---

 - sometimes transaction time is a single point (instant): creation
 - sometimes transaction time is a range (interval): from creation until update (valid-in-database) time